The Night Everyone Turned on David.

 "Why did you deceive me like this?
 You let my enemy escape!"

-And Michal answered :
+And answered Saul:

 "He told me, 'Let me go — why should I have to kill you?'"

-(Quick context: She was implying threatened her, which almost certainly wasn't true — she was protecting herself from her fury by playing the victim.)
+(Quick context: She was implying David threatened her, which almost certainly wasn't true — she was protecting herself from her fury by playing the victim.)

-Word got back to :
+Word got back to Saul:

 "David is at Naioth in Ramah."

-got the report and sent a second group.
+Saul got the report and sent a second group.
 Same thing.
 They showed up to make an arrest and ended up worshipping.

 He sent a third group.
 Same thing.

-"Where are and ?"
+"Where are Samuel and David?"

 Someone told him: